-All 1 November 2019 Eating Disorders new items:
+All 1 November 2019 eating disorders items:

-The Eating Disorders items define services for which Medicare rebates are payable where service providers undertake assessment and management of patients with a diagnosis of anorexia nervosa and patients with other specified eating disorder diagnoses who meet the eligibility criteria (see - patient eligibility).
+The eating disorders items define services for which Medicare rebates are payable where service providers undertake assessment and management of patients with a diagnosis of anorexia nervosa and patients with other specified eating disorder diagnoses who meet the eligibility criteria (see - patient eligibility).
 It is expected that there will be a multidisciplinary approach to patient management through these items.